agathoklisx/libved/README.md

   * de|initialize the structure and quite a lot of opaque pointers.

   * The code uses an object oriented style, though it is just for practical
-  * reasons.
-It is my belief that this is can be a wise way for C, as permits
-  * code organization, simplicity, abstraction, compacteness, relationship,
+  * reasons as permits mostly code organization, simplicity, abstraction,
-  * easy integration and also quite a lot of freedom to develop or overide new
+  * compacteness, relationship, and especially quite a lot of freedom to develop
-  * functionality.
+  * or overide functionality.
+    A generic comment:
-  * But the main advantage of this approach is that there is no global state,
+    * But the main advantage of this approach is that there is no global state;
-  * the functions acts on a an instance of a type, or if not, simple their scope
+    * the functions acts on an instance of a type, or if not, simple their scope
     * is narrow to a specific job that can not change state to the environment.

     * In this whole library, there is neither one global variable and just one static
     * that utilizes editor commands (even this can be avoided, by adding a property,
     * however this (besides the needless overhead) abstracts abstraction, while the
     * the route in code like this, should be the other way around)).

-  * In short, compact environments that can unified under a root structure, with
+    * In short, a compact, unified and controlled environment, under a root structure,
-  * functions that act on a known type or to expected arguments with narrow scope.
+    * with functions that act on an own and known type or|and expected and sanitized
+    * arguments, within a well defined (with limits) scope.

-  * The heavy duty is to the entry points or|and to the communication ports, that
+    * The heavy duty seems to be at the entry points or|and to the communication ports,
-  * could check and sanitize external data, or|and to interfere with a known and
+    * that check and sanitize external data, or|and interfere with the outer environment.
-  * controlled protocol with the outer environment, respectively.
-  * It's just then up to the internal implementation to get the facts right, by
-  * checking conditions, but in known and limited and with strong borders now space.
+    * But afterwards, it looks that is just a matter of time, to catch the conditions
+    * that can be met and those logically have an end.
+       A comment about C.
+      * This is a great advantage for the C language, because the code is not going
+      * to ever change to adapt a new version; unless is a code mistake, that a new
+      * compiler uncovered but correct code is going to work forever.

     * This could also speed up execution time (by avoiding un-needed checks of a data
     * that is known for certain that is valid, because, either it is produced (usually)
     * by the self/own, or has already been checked, by previous users in the toolchain
     * stack.
     * But the main benefit, is that it brings clarity to the code and concentration
     * to the actual details.
 However that it could also be considered as a functional
     * envrironment (with the no-side-effect meaning) or as an algorithm environment.

-  * The 'wise future for C' reference to the later mostly.
+    * It could be a wise future path for C, if it will consentrate just to implement
+    * algorithms or standard interfaces.

  * The main structure is the editor structure type, and contains other nested
  * relative structures (that contain others too):